Odoo Accounting Review

 - Scalable software that will grow alongside your business

 The software is ideal for developers who want the freedom to custom-design their software.
-It is also a good alternative to more expensive ERP solutions, like NetSuite, since Odoo is both cheaper and easier to use.
+It is also a good alternative to more expensive ERP solutions, such as NetSuite, since Odoo is both cheaper and easier to use.

 However, if you’re just looking for an accounting software solution, I would not recommend Odoo Accounting (unless you are planning on growing your business and will need Odoo’s additional features in the near future).
-You’ll get more bang for your buck with full-fledged accounting solutions like QuickBooks Online, Xero, and even Wave.
+You’ll get more bang for your buck with full-fledged accounting solutions, such as QuickBooks Online, Xero, and even Wave.

 If you are interested in Odoo, be sure to use the free 15-day trial to see if this software is a good fit for your business.